Quixoty/quixoty-test4.github.io/_posts/2021-01-08-sustainable cemeteries (part 1).md

 Two of the main landscape components of a cemetery within the UK include regularly mown grass, and gravestones.
 Grass is usually maintained to a short sward to appear neat and tidy - and as such, is what is typically expected of in a cemetery in the UK.

-Below is an image of Crookes Cemetery in Sheffield - fairly typical for a cemetery in the UK.

 <img src="/assets/images/cemeteryteaser.JPG" alt="">
+<figcaption>Crookes Cemetery in Sheffield - fairly typical for a cemetery in the UK</figcaption>

 However typical UK cemetery management practices, have a multitude of problems that can be associated with them.